-Placement Tests 503.399.6556 testing@chemeketa.edu
+Placement Assessment 503.399.6556 testing@chemeketa.edu go.chemeketa.edu/placement

 If you are a new student pursuing a degree or certificate, you will be required to take a free placement test.
 The purpose of the test is to determine your skill levels in reading, writing, and mathematics so you can select the classes that are right for you.
 Depending upon your scores on the reading or writing portion of the test you may be advised to retest.
 Our Testing Advisor will assist you in determining what test is best suited for you.